Lumics/EspressiShotTimer/README.md

 I am not using any of the special capabilities (WIFI & Bluetooth) of the ESP32 at the moment.

 ### What the code does
-It samples the read sensor and as soon as it detects a change it will start the counter.
-If the read sensor is active for more than 15sec it counts this measurement as shot that is getting pulled.
+It samples the reed sensor and as soon as it detects a change it will start the counter.
+If the reed sensor is active for more than 15sec it counts this measurement as shot that is getting pulled.
 That means that the display will show the end count for one minute before the display goes back to sleep.
 This is implemented due to the fact that my machine from time to time activates to pump to refill the boiler  (which takes about 7-9sec) and I don't want to count this as regular shot pulling with activating the display for more than one minute.
 This doesn't mean that the display is not counting the refilling of the boiler but it switches off the display to sleep immediately after the pump is turned off.